 Hope McIntyre, Outgoing Artistic Director

 Originally from Saskatoon, Hope received her BFA in acting at the University of Saskatchewan.
 In 1996, Hope received a full scholarship and a research award to complete her MFA in theatre directing at the University of Victoria.
 The following year was spent completing an intensive, multi-media apprenticeship in acting at ARTTS International in England.
 While in England, Hope wrote several scripts for radio, television and stage.
 From 1997-1998 Hope worked in Toronto as an associate of Rare Gem Productions, an international commercial theatre producer.
 During this time, she also became official Artistic Director of Sarasvàti Productions.
-Since moving to Winnipeg in the summer of 2000, Hope has directed the Young Company and taught playwriting at Prairie Theatre Exchange’s Theatre School.
-She has also continued to work as a director and playwright, with her scripts receiving awards and publication.
-Hope was also awarded Mount Allison’s Crake Fellowship for both the 2001/2002 school terms, was Assistant Professor in Drama at Brandon University in 2003/2004 and currently teaches at the University of Winnipeg.
+Since moving to Winnipeg in the summer of 2000, Hope has continued to work as a director and playwright, with her scripts receiving awards and publication.
+Hope was also awarded Mount Allison’s Crake Fellowship for both the 2001/2002 school terms, was Assistant Professor in Drama at Brandon University in 2003/2004 and currently teaches at the University of Winnipeg and at PTE.
 In 2006 Hope was awarded the YMCA/YWCA Woman of Distinction Award for Arts & Culture and in 2008 the Bra D’Or award.
 She is also a former President of the Playwrights Guild of Canada.